Scheduled MonumentsWalesPorth Mawr

 What is Porth Mawr?

-Porth Mawr is a post-medieval gatehouse located in Breconshire, Wales, serving as an entry structure to a significant domestic or estate property.
+Porth Mawr is a post-medieval gatehouse in Breconshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM BR114.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR114.

 What period does Porth Mawr date from?

 Porth Mawr dates from the post medieval/modern period, and is classified as a gatehouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Porth Mawr?